User-Generated Content (UGC) in Social Media Marketing

 And here’s the bonus: the more people interact with it, the more the algorithm pushes it.
 That gives your brand even more visibility, without spending extra on ads.

-5. It Reflects Diverse Perspectives
+5. User-Generated Content Reflects Diverse Perspectives

 No matter how strong your brand voice is, it’s just one voice.
 UGC brings in different styles, backgrounds, and experiences.
 Maybe it’s someone sharing a personal story, or someone using your product in a way you hadn’t even thought of.